Heat as a witness of quantum properties: Optimal heat exchange

-Analogously to the previous case, the left-hand side of the constraint given by Eq.~\eqref{Eq:app-constraint} is the objective function ($\mathcal{Q} < 0)$ that we aim to minimise.
-Again, we invoke Jaynes' principle and takes a thermal state as solution
+The optimal heat exchange in the second case, where the system cools down while the environment warms up, can be proved similarly to the previous case.
+However, in this case, the left-hand side of the constraint given by Eq.~\eqref{Eq:app-constraint}, which is the objective function we wish to minimize, is now negative.
+Again, we invoke Jaynes' principle and takes a thermal state as solution $\gamma_{\ms S}(\beta_h) = e^{-\beta_h H_{\ms S}}/Z_{\ms S}.$ Since we aim to minimize the energy this time, the final state is a ``proper'' thermal state.
+Therefore, we proved the other solution to Eq.~\eqref{Eq:optimal-heat-exchange}.